ammarm23/Sql_Experience/README.md

 Creating and connecting database tables according an Entity - Relationship Diagram using SQL statements and populating those tables with data.
-The ability to generate SQL queries to retrieve, update and delete data from more than one table using the MySQL Packages.
+Generated SQL queries to retrieve, update and delete data from more than one table using the MySQL Packages.